Why is gratitude and Thanksgiving, be it the day or the emotion, so important?

-I believe that gratitude and Thanksgiving are important because they touch upon the fundamental core belief that when you show and feel appreciation you feel more deserving of what you get.
-When you feel more deserving of what you get and when you are thankful you also end up receiving more joy.
+I believe it is important because it touches upon the fundamental core belief that when you show and feel appreciation you feel more deserving of what you get and you end up receiving more joy in the process.

 There’s more to gratitude and thanksgiving than just being thankful for the good things in life.
 We also must find it within ourselves to be thankful for the bad things.
 We must find it within ourselves to see something good in everything, no matter how dark it may originally feel or seem.
 When we understand that a big part of this life is learning the life lessons that are involved in it, we can make great strides toward becoming a better human being in general.

 Louis Armstrong talks about how wonderful this world is.
 Unfortunately, it seems that more and more people are looking at the world and saying how horrible and terrible it is.
 Do we even understand what that type of energy does to the world?
 Maybe it’s not the energy of the world that makes us feel the world is so horrible?
-Maybe it’s the fact that we think over and over how terrible and bad the world is, and that is creating the world that to many people appear to be horrible?
+Maybe it’s the fact that we think over and over how terrible and bad the world is and this thinking is creating a world that to many appear to be horrible?

-I applaud each and every person who has taken part in this challenge.
-Yet I also have a challenge for them and everyone else.
+Yet I also challenge them and everyone else.
 Why does it have to be just one month, the month of November, that we take the time to think of one thing (or several) that we are thankful for each day?
+Why just 100 days?
 Could we and should we not do this every day for the rest of our lives?
-We obviously don’t have to make a public display of it, but if we would end each night by closing our eyes and thinking back over the day of those things which we are especially grateful and thankful for, how much more of a difference would that make not only in our lives, but the world?
+We obviously don’t have to make a public display of it, but if we would end each night by closing our eyes and thinking back over the day of those things which we are especially grateful and thankful for… how much of a difference would that make not only in our lives, but the world?

-I close this post with a prayer titled Help Me Thanksgiving Day Prayer by Samuel F. Pugh0
+I close this post with a prayer titled Help Me Thanksgiving Day Prayer by Samuel F. Pugh

 help me to remember the hungry;